Bulguksa: National Treasure (Cheongungyo and Baegungyo Bridges)

 The Cheongungyo (Blue Cloud Bridge, 청운교,靑雲橋) and Baegungyo (White Cloud Bridge, 백운교,白雲橋) Bridges of Bulguksa Temple are two bridges that are a part of a stairway that leads to the temple.
 The bridges were probably built in 750 during the reign of King Gyeongdeok.
 Although built separately, they are designated together as one single national treasure.
-They were designated as the 23rd national treasure on December 20, 1962.
+They were designated as a national treasure on December 20, 1962.

 The Blue Cloud Bridge makes up the upper span of the stair while the White Cloud Bridge is the lower part.
 The bridges lead to the Jahamun (Golden Purple Gate, 자하문,紫霞門) which leads to Sakyamuni Hall.
 There are 34 steps on the stairway, which slopes at a 30-degree angle.
 The upper Blue Cloud Bridge has sixteen steps while the lower White Cloud Bridge has eighteen.
-The large arch underneath the stairwell testifies to the use of arches in Silla-style bridges.
+The semicircular rainbow-shaped arch (hongye) beneath the stairway is the oldest of its kind in Korea and is regarded as an important example of the early form of the stone arch bridges and arched gateways later used in the country.